CanCanCommunity/cancancan/docs/Model-Adapter.md

     bundle exec appraisal adpater_name rspec spec/cancan/model_adapters/adapter_name.rb

-**Because we haven't implemented any functionality yet, your tests will fail.**
+**Because we haven't implemented any functionality yet, the tests will fail.**

 ### The Implementation

-First add a line to lib/cancan.rb for including the adapter only when Mongoid is present.
+First add a line to lib/cancan.rb to include the adapter if a condition is met.
+In this case we check if Mongoid is present.

 ```ruby
 require 'cancan/model_adapters/mongoid_adapter' if defined?
 Mongoid